lsst-dm/dmtn-020/index.rst

 In order to comply with the :ref:`earned value management system <sec-evms>`, it is necessary to track the actual cost of work being performed (the “actuals”) in each leaf element of the WBS.
-That is, whenever an invoice is issue from a subcontracting institution to AURA, it must be broken down into dollar charges against individual WBS elements.
+That is, whenever an invoice is issued from a subcontracting institution to AURA, it must be broken down into dollar charges against individual WBS elements.

 Some institutions rigorously track how staff are spending their time (e.g. by